HireDronePilot

 87%

-Carbon emissions reduction vs helicopter surveys (2024)
+Carbon emission reduction vs helicopter surveys

 2,400

-Endangered species tracked globally with drones (2025)
+Endangered species tracked globally

 14 min

-Faster fire detection than traditional methods (2024)
+Faster wildfire detection than traditional

 100K